-I’ve been wanting to dress up the front of my house for a while now and I’m so excited with how my DIY House Number Planter turned out.
-I’ve always wished I had a big front porch I could decorate, but sadly I don’t, so sometimes, I feel it can be a little tricky to decorate the front of my house.
+I have been wanting to dress up the front of my house for a while now and I’m so excited with how my DIY House Number Planter turned out.
+I’ve always wished I had a big front porch I could decorate.
+But sadly I don’t.
+Sometimes, I feel it can be a little tricky to decorate the front of my house.
 This planter turned out so cute and it gives the front of my house that little bit of charm I was looking for.

 Piece of wood